infinitelyjames/infinitelyjames/README.md

 📫 How to reach me: [See my socials on my website](https://infinitydev.org.uk/#socials)

 ⚡ Fun fact: Pineapple does not belong on pizza

+-# If you read to the end, have a nice day :)